How to Help Your Child With Their First Period

 - that there's not a 'gush' of period blood, it's really only around three tablespoons over a 4 or 5 day period normally

-Once you've had that conversation, it's time to get prepared with period protection options.
+Once you've had that conversation, it's time to get prepared with first period starter kit options.

 Decide upon period protection options